vincenzo-pappano/workflows/README.md

-# Workflow Course
+# Workflows Course

-This project is an example of workflow management for a Lynda.com course.
+This project is an example of workflow management for a lynda.com course.